-Hedge (2001, P.302) defined writing as a complex process which includes several components that one must master to be able to independently comprehending the intended message, interact and gain meaning from written language.
-It is a cognitive activity which is essential for adequate functioning and to gain information in the today's communities.
-Besides, it is the ability and potency of learners to grasp the meaning of the written texts, text details and main ideas and activates learners to communicate with writers, understand the main ideas and details of written texts.
+For the purpose of the current study, reading skill helps a person to interact and gain meaning from written language.
+It includes several components that one must master to be able to independently comprehending the intended message.
+It is the ability and potency of learners to grasp the meaning of the text details and main ideas and activates learners to communicate with writers, understand the main ideas and details of written texts.